How BIM has influenced building and façade design?

 Façades are often simple geometric shapes or patterns repeated to appear complex.
 Therefore, a parametric process using a geometric pattern can be generated with ease.

-Combine this with the fact that most parametric design programming tools accommodate seamless integration with other traditional software such as environmental analysis, building physics, structural simulation, and clash test, etc. then this solves the need for multiple copies of the data on separate platforms as all the data is linked and interoperable.
+Combine this with the fact that most parametric design programming tools accommodate seamless integration with other traditional software such as environmental analysis, building physics, structural simulation, and clash test, and then this solves the need for multiple copies of the data on separate platforms as all the data is linked and interoperable.

 Having worked with and for several consultants and façade manufacturers, I have experienced these processes firsthand.
 This has allowed me an insight into the complexities of façade systems and their installation both traditional and bespoke.
-However, it is wise to remember that the world of design inside a computer, where your 3D model can be measured to the millimeter, is far removed from a construction site where a build-up in structural steel fabrication tolerances can make a vast difference to the actual final position of the façade panels.
+However, it is wise to remember that the world of design inside a computer, where your 3D model can be measured to the millimetre, is far removed from a construction site where a build-up in structural steel fabrication tolerances can make a vast difference to the actual final position of the façade panels.

 The use of BIM or parametric design is normally associated with complex shapes and curved geometry.
-But parametric definitions can be used for material and manufacturing optimization or simply to produce better and faster impressions or iterations when designing traditional rectangular glazing solutions.
+However parametric definitions can be used for material and manufacturing optimization or simply to produce better and faster impressions or iterations when designing traditional rectangular glazing solutions.

 Parametric design for façade is the application of computational strategies to the design process.
 While designers traditionally rely on experience and intuition to solve complex design problems, computational design aims to enhance that process by encoding design decisions using computer power and language.
 The result is a graphic representation of the steps required to achieve the end designs.